 The Judicial Sales Corporation (TJSC) provides cost-saving services to foreclosing plaintiffs and their attorneys when a judicial sale is ordered in the course of a mortgage foreclosure action.
 TJSC was founded in 1991 as a subsidiary of Attorneys’ Title Guaranty Fund, Inc. (ATG).

 ATG is a lawyer service corporation based in Chicago and Champaign, Illinois.
 ATG’s core products include title insurance and real estate closing services, but it offers lawyers and their clients many other services, including those offered by its subsidiaries.

 Over the past several years, TJSC has achieved recognition by the judiciary and foreclosure attorneys for expeditiously performing the duties of a selling officer as defined within the Illinois Mortgage Foreclosure Law, enabling us to expand our services throughout the State of Illinois.

-TJSC is managed by President and Chief Executive Officer Nancy R. Vallone, who brings nearly 40 years experience in the mortgage foreclosure industry.
-She was a Special Commissioner of the Federal Court for six years and has conducted more than 20,000 foreclosure sales.
+TJSC is managed by President and Chief Executive Officer Wendy Morales, who brings over 23 years experience in the mortgage foreclosure industry.

 Judicial sales are those sales that are based upon an order or a judgment of the court directing the sale.